The Brace Place code of practice for handling patient complaints

 - In person.

-The complaints manager usually works at the practice Monday – Friday during office hours and will endeavour to be available during these times.
-You may find it more convenient to make an appointment with her to ensure that she can dedicate sufficient time to meet you.
+The complaints manager, Guy Atherton, is usually available during office hours on Monday – Friday.
+You may find it more convenient to make an appointment to ensure that he can dedicate sufficient time to meet you.

-If you contact the practice to make a complaint and the complaints manager is not available, we will arrange a convenient time for them to contact you.
+If you contact the practice to make a complaint and the complaints manager is not available, we will arrange a convenient time for him to contact you.
 We will ask you for brief details of your complaint so that we can gather any useful information before contacting you.
-You will be given a copy of the notes made for the complaints manager.
+You will be given a copy of the notes made in preparation.

-If the matter requires a more immediate response, we will arrange for a senior member of the dental team to deal with it.
+If the matter requires a more immediate response, we will arrange a time to contact you at your earliest convenience.

-If your complaint is about your dental treatment or the fee charged, we will usually ask the dentist concerned to contact you, unless you do not want this.
+If your complaint is about your orthodontic treatment or the fee charged, Guy Atherton will contact you, unless you do not want this.

 We acknowledge all complaints in writing and enclose a copy of this code of practice as soon as possible, normally within 3 working days.